UWB-ACM/CTCI/Spring-2019/arrays_sorting/SOLUTIONS_2019Spring.md

 #### Optimal Solution

+There are two approaches to creating an optimal solution to this problem.

+**Approach #1: Improving the Naive Solution**

 The naive solution to this problem will iterate over the entire array regardless of whether the sorted quality of the array tells us whether it would be fruitful to keep searching.

-There are a few edge cases that can be considered when writing an optimized solution to the problem:
+There are a few edge cases that can be considered when writing an improved solution to the problem:
 - Is the `searchItem` greater than the maximum element of the array?
 - Would the `searchItem` belong between the current index and previous index?
 - If the `searchItem` is smaller than the current element, has the "rotation point" of the array been found yet?

-The optimized solution is as follows:
+The improved solution is as follows:

 ```c++
 int rotatedSearchOptimized(int searchItem, int arr[], int size) {